 - … aren’t you convinced already???

 One of my “travel priority”, as a plus-size person, is to pack as much as possible in a given luggage that will be authorized on board of airplanes as a carry-on luggage, based on its dimension.
-(There are way less restrictions when it comes to ground or maritime transportation.)
-I have mentioned it before, when you come to clothes, things can be especially tricky for a plus-size backpacker.
-Our toothbrush, shoes and toiletries are pretty much the same size as “standard” size people.
+(There are way fewer restrictions when it comes to ground or maritime transportation.)
+I have mentioned it before, when you come to clothes, things can be especially tricky for plus-size backpackers.
+Our toothbrush, shoes and toiletries are pretty much the same sizes as “standard” size people.
 But our clothes can be much bigger… yet the carry-on allowance remains the same, whether you are a 5 ft tall, 100 lbs person or a 300 lbs 6 footer.

-Note: the opinions shared are in regards to carry-on friendly suitcase or backpack and don’t necessary cover the checked luggage sized backpack or suitcases
+Note: the opinions shared are in regards to carry-on friendly suitcase or backpack and don’t necessarily cover the checked luggage sized backpack or suitcases. #JustToBeClear

 The best option may also change, depending not only on the length, but also based on the actual nature of the trip you plan.
 You might be better off with a backpack in developing countries, or if you travel in the winter or during the rainy season of your destination.
-Have you ever tried to roll a suitcase in sand or grass is definitely not ideal!
+Have you ever tried to roll a suitcase sand or grass?
+It is definitely not ideal!
 By revisiting the pros and cons list while keeping your next destination(s) in mind, you will make sure that your luggage adapts well to your next adventure.
 And please… don’t be afraid to challenge yourself and experiment!
 That’s how I became the blogger and plus-size backpacker I am today!